Eric Prydz: 2014–present: PR(10)DA, PR(15)DA EPs and Opus

 2014 was the 10th year of Prydz's label Pryda Recordings, and, as a result, on 9 January 2014, Prydz announced a special upcoming artist album which was initially due for release later that year.
 On 4 May 2015, Prydz announced PR(10)DA, a collection of unreleased tracks from January 2004 to December 2014.
 PR(10)DA was released over three EPs, leading up to an album release in February 2016.

 On 19 May 2014, Prydz announced via social media the third installment of his concert, Eric Prydz in Concert, titled EPIC 3.0.
 Promising the 'world's largest indoor hologram', new music, and new visuals, the show was to be held at Madison Square Garden during the Fall.
 Prydz performed his EPIC 3.0 show on 27 September 2014, playing a large range of new and unreleased material.
 The show incorporated a 4K 20-metre (66 ft) hologram and 32 lasers.

 On 4 July 2015, Prydz was the first DJ with a set featured as a "One Mix" on Beats 1, the worldwide radio station on Apple Music.

 On 5 February 2016, Prydz released his debut studio album Opus.

 On 28 June 2016, Prydz collaborated with Luke Versalko from Mashable to produce a short documentary that details the making of his Epic 4.0 show.
 In June 2016, he also appeared on Insomniacs Night Owl Radio.

-To celebrate the 15th anniversary of the Prydz' Pryda alias, on 10 April 2019 he announced the release of PR(15)DA, a collection of 27 songs.
+To celebrate the 15th anniversary of the Prydz's Pryda alias, on 10 April 2019 he announced the release of PR(15)DA, a collection of 27 songs.

 On 19 July 2019, Prydz announced EPIC 6.0.
 This instalment of his EPIC series involved a multi-storey eight-meter-wide transparent LED holosphere, which surrounded Prydz during his performance at Tomorrowland festival.
 The sphere was made up of seventy-two interlocking handmade panels, which contained over 2.4 million LEDs to illuminate with galaxies, darts of electricity, and alien planets.

 Prydz presented a HOLO performance at the 22nd Coachella Valley Music and Arts Festival in April 2023.

-On March 15, 2025, Prydz performed "Call On Me" for the first time in 20 years as part of the "20 Years of Prydz" show in Austin, Texas.
+On March 15, 2025, Prydz performed "Call On Me" for the first time in 20 years as part of the "20 Years of PRYDA" show in Austin, Texas.

 Aside from producing music, Prydz also runs the record labels Pryda, Pryda Friends, Pryda Presents, and Mouseville, which release most of his own music.
 On Pryda, he releases music as Pryda.
 On Mouseville Records, started in 2002, he releases techno tracks as Cirez D.